TedNicos11/Survivre-dans-un-environnement-concurrentiel/README.md

 - Two entities of the same sex must not meet in the same tile - Each entity can do several actions: move, eat, breed.
 - Each entity can observe NxN tiles around it - If an entity leaves the map, it will die

+# Objective:
+The main objective of the overall exercise is to enable students to understand how to use OOP techniques to develop software.
+On the other hand, they will learn how to implement software using object-oriented programming techniques. object-oriented programming techniques.
+Thus, in a first step, the students will collect data on some of their daily activities.
+Later, they will use this data to design and develop an application.

+# Installation & Launching
+Run the project using the command on (windows / linux): python3 main.py